Smarter Accounting for Property Management Companies

 Beyond day-to-day costs, depreciation is a major tax benefit for property owners.
 It allows you to deduct the cost of the building and certain improvements over their useful life.
 It’s crucial to distinguish between a repair (a deductible expense) and a capital improvement (which is depreciated).
 Good bookkeeping helps you categorize these correctly, maximizing your deductions each year.

-Plan for Quarterly Estimated Taxes
+Stay Ahead of Quarterly Estimated Taxes

 As a business owner, you don’t have an employer withholding taxes from your paycheck.
 Instead, you’re responsible for paying them yourself throughout the year.
 These are called estimated taxes, and they cover your income tax and self-employment tax obligations.
 You’ll need to calculate your expected income and pay a portion to the IRS and the state of California each quarter.